Brattleboro, VT (BRA)

 For information about Amtrak fares and schedules, please visit Amtrak.com or call 1-800-USA-RAIL (1-800-872-7245).

 Nestled amid the hills of the upper Connecticut River Valley, Brattleboro is the principal city of southeastern Vermont.
 Just across the river lies New Hampshire while the border with Massachusetts is only about 10 miles to the south.
-The Amtrak station is located at the southern end of Main Street, which runs up to the town common and is lined with historic buildings dating to the 19th and early 20th centuries.
+The Amtrak station is located a block east of the southern end of Main Street, which runs up to the town Common and is lined with historic buildings dating to the 19th and early 20th centuries.

-The railroads chose this site on the west side of the tracks along a bluff.
-Completed in 1915 for $75,000, Union Station is composed of quartzite stone laid in a rustic random rubble design that emphasizes its hand crafted construction.
+The current station stands across the tracks from the former facility, located on the ground floor of old Brattleboro Union Station – now home to the Brattleboro Museum & Art Center.
+Completed in 1915 for $75,000, Union Station is composed of quartzite stone laid in a rustic random rubble design that emphasizes its hand-crafted construction.
 The stone was quarried from Wantastiquet Mountain, looming over the city from the New Hampshire side of the river.
-From north to south, the station consists of the main passenger building, a recessed baggage wing, and a freight building.
+To address Brattleboro’s varied and dramatic topography, the railroad built Union Station into a bluff on the west side of the tracks.
+The main entrance, then as today, is on the third floor and faces Vernon Street.
+From north to south, the station consisted of the main passenger building, a recessed baggage wing and a freight building.

 When European explorers first visited what is now southeastern Vermont, it was primarily inhabited by the Squakheag American Indians who belonged to the larger Abenaki people of the Algonquian language family.
 Unlike portions of the New England coast, Vermont was difficult to access due to mountain ranges and thick forests.
 It remained beyond the sphere of most European-American colonists well into the mid-18th century and acted as a buffer zone between the French towns of southern Canada and the English settlements of coastal New England.
 The region only became attractive to a greater number of English colonists after the British defeated the French in 1760 and gained permanent control of Canada.

-The location of the town was ideal, for the hills gave protection, the river provided an outlet to more populated areas further south, and Whetstone Brook supplied ample water power for industry.
-The earliest residents arrived in the 1760s to establish a tavern and basic but essential industries including grist and saw mills that provided vital finished goods such as processed grain and cut wood for building construction.
-A stagecoach line to Albany passed to the west where another cluster of homes and businesses was established to serve travelers.
+The location of the town was ideal, for the hills gave protection, the river provided an outlet to more populated areas further south and Whetstone Brook supplied ample water power for industry.
+The earliest European-American residents arrived in the 1760s to establish a tavern and basic but essential industries including grist and saw mills that provided finished goods such as processed grain and cut wood for building construction.
+A stagecoach line to Albany, New York, passed to the west where another cluster of homes and businesses was established to serve travelers.

-Brattleboro’s bucolic setting also became a place for healing, especially after resident Anna Marsh died in 1834 and left $10,000 to found a new kind of hospital for the mentally ill.
-Contemporary thought declared the mentally ill to be possessed by demons and treatment included chaining patients to walls and dousing them in water to shock the spirits out.
-Marsh declared that her hospital should follow the revolutionary Quaker model of “moral treatment” which disabused the notion of demonic influence and instead emphasized healing through work, imaginative activities to stimulate the mind, a healthy diet, and exercise.
+Brattleboro’s bucolic setting also became a place for healing, especially after resident Anna Marsh died in 1834 and left $10,000 to found a new kind of hospital for people with mental illnesses.
+Contemporary thought declared the mentally ill to be possessed by demons, and treatment included chaining patients to walls and dousing them in water to shock the spirits out.
+Marsh declared that her hospital should follow the revolutionary Quaker model of “moral treatment” which disabused the notion of demonic influence and instead emphasized healing through work, imaginative activities to stimulate the mind, a healthy diet and exercise.
 The clinic, known as the Brattleboro Retreat, was one of the earliest psychiatric facilities in the nation.

 Although the river provided an outlet for Brattleboro’s goods, spring flooding and winter icing could disrupt shipping, and therefore merchants and residents began to search for better alternatives, including a railroad to connect it with Boston, greater New England’s principal international port and cultural hub.
 First discussed in 1836, nothing came of the railroad idea for another decade until the Vermont and Massachusetts Railroad was chartered in 1844.
 Leased by a succession of other railroads, the line finally came under the control of the Central Vermont Railroad (CV) in the early 1870s.

-The first depot, a long one-storey building with a gabled roof, was built on the banks of the Connecticut River not far from the present site of Union Station.
-Recent investigations have determined that a wooden structure with two dormer windows that sits near the tracks may be a former freight house that was part of the original station complex.
+The first depot, a long one-story building with a gabled roof, was built on the banks of the Connecticut River not far from the present site of old Union Station.
+Investigations have determined that a wooden structure with two dormer windows that sits near the tracks may be a former freight house that was part of the original station complex.
 When no longer needed by the railroad, it was turned over to other businesses including a meat company and archery shop.

 From the mid-19th to the mid-20th centuries, Jacob Estey’s company produced more than 500,000 reed organs that were shipped around the world.
 After an 1869 flood swept through town, Estey decided to move his factory to a higher elevation, and in time, 14 structures were built.
 At the height of production, the manufacturer also produced pipe and electronic organs.
 To house its workers, the company sponsored the residential development of Esteyville.

-Brattleboro has retained its artistic flair and is noted for its sizable collection of art galleries, performing arts groups, and artists’ studios.
-“Gallery Walk” takes place every month, and allows residents and visitors to view the creations of the visual arts and live performance communities.
-Among the many festivals that take place throughout the year, perhaps the most unique is the “Strolling of the Heifers” each June.
-To honor the region’s dairy heritage, heifers are dressed in garlands of flowers and paraded up Main Street to the Common for a day long celebration that includes food booths, live entertainment, and demonstrations that emphasize sustainable and healthy lifestyles.
+Brattleboro has retained its artistic flair and is noted for its sizable collection of art galleries, performing arts groups and artists’ studios.
+“Gallery Walk” regularly allows residents and visitors to view the creations of the visual arts and live performance communities.

 The Vermonter is financed primarily through funds made available by the Vermont Agency of Transportation, the Connecticut Department of Transportation and the Massachusetts Department of Transportation.